knpuniversity/stripe/knpu/ep2-subscriptions/make-the-subscription.md

 a nice little "Getting Started" section but the detailed guide is the place to go if you've got serious questions.

 But let's start with the basics!
-Step one...done!
+Step 1... done!
 Step 2: subscribing your customers.
 Apparently all we need to do is set the plan on the Customer and save!
 Cool!

 ## The Players: Subscription, Customer, Invoice